aashishpanthi/lootle.live/README.md

 git clone https://github.com/aashishpanthi/lootle.live.git
 ```
 ### Install Dependencies
-Navigate to the project directory and install the required dependencies for both the client and server.
+Navigate to the project directory and install the required dependencies for all client, server, and bot.

 **Client (Reactjs)**
 ```bash